 An elite board of hotel investors and real estate professionals reviews candidates’ practical application of coursework via listing presentations, packaging and sales skills as the final step in the certification process.

 Professional Skills and Requirements

 To earn the CHB designation candidates must successfully complete the three program modules, pass oral and written examinations and meet all professional requirements.

 To receive certification CHB candidates must meet the following requirements:

-- Possess a minimum of three years experience in hotel real estate sales and have acted as the primary listing and/or selling agent or hotel acquisition/disposition specialist in three transactions.
+- Possess a minimum of three years of experience in hotel real estate sales and have acted as the primary listing and/or selling agent or hotel acquisition/disposition specialist in three transactions.

 - Be a licensed real estate broker or salesperson.

 - Program standards and requirements ensure that individuals holding the CHB designation have demonstrated mastery of the hotel real estate sales process, including valuing hotels, making effective sales presentations, producing professional marketing packages, and utilizing cutting-edge information technology.